 The Department currently includes 14 standing faculty members, nearly 30 secondary faculty, and numerous African language instructors.
 The Africana Studies program was established in 1972 with John Edgar Wideman as its first director.
 At present there is an undergraduate major, an undergraduate minor, and a doctoral program.
 Students can select from more than fifty courses offered by schools and departments of the University, including Africana, Anthropology, Education, English, French, Folklore and Folklife, History, Law, Linguistics, Music, Nursing, Political Science, Religious Studies, Social Work and Wharton.
 A certificate program is available to graduate students who wish to gain interdisciplinary training and exposure to the totality of the African Diasporic experience.
 The highly interdisciplinary program attracts graduate students who are frequently associated with programs such as History, English, Education, or Anthropology in addition to Africana.

 In addition to the academic program, the University hosts The Center for Africana Studies, which is dedicated to fostering a deeper understanding of the peoples of Africa and their diasporas.
 Through its research, academic initiatives and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.
-I sponsors public academic and cultural events as well as research projects, including the Africana Media Project, The Penn Program on Race, Science and Society, and the Marginalized Populations Project.
+It sponsors public academic and cultural events as well as research projects, including the Africana Media Project, The Penn Program on Race, Science and Society, and the Marginalized Populations Project.

 Materials which support Africana Studies are found in many campus libraries, but most are in Van Pelt.
 Art and Anthropology materials are usually held in the Fisher Fine Arts Library and the Museum Library respectively.
 The collection has been built up only in the last twenty-five years in response to developing programmatic needs, and for that reason the printed book component lacks great historical depth.
-However, the Library has a small number of anti-slavery and abolitionist pamphlets and newspapers, and several archival resources of great value, notably the papers of Marian Anderson (1897-1993), the papers of Arthur Huff Fauset (1899-1983), a nearly complete run of The Black Panther, the papers of Claude A. Barnett, founder of the Associated Negro Press, and the collection of the Ivy Leaf, 1921-1998, the official publication of the Alpha Kappa Alpha sorority, the world's oldest Greek letter organization of women of African descent.
+However, the Library has a small number of anti-slavery and abolitionist pamphlets and newspapers, and several archival resources of great value, notably the collections of Marian Anderson (1897-1993), the papers of Arthur Huff Fauset (1899-1983), a nearly complete run of The Black Panther, the papers of Claude A. Barnett, founder of the Associated Negro Press, and the collection of the Ivy Leaf, 1921-1998, the official publication of the Alpha Kappa Alpha sorority, the world's oldest Greek letter organization of women of African descent.
 The Raymond Pace and Sadie Tanner Mossell papers, which document the lives of two leading civil rights leaders in Philadelphia, are housed in the University Archives.

 The Africana Resource Room on the 3rd floor of Van Pelt contains a large number of reference works and basic texts in the field of Africana Studies.
 The room was created to support the teaching and research needs of the students and faculty of the Center for Africana Studies at the University of Pennsylvania, as well as the curriculum for students in the Afro-America Studies Program.
 While the primary focus is the African and African American experience, researchers in Anthropology, Urban Studies, Education, English, Folklore and Folklife, History, Linguistics, Music, Religious Studies, and Social Work may find this collection helpful.
 The room serves as space for the creation and exchange of ideas among undergraduate and graduate students, faculty and other scholars in formal and informal meetings.
 To that end, the Africana Studies Bibliographer works to develop and maintain a core collection of mostly non-circulating material, which is readily available for consultation, classroom use, and in-depth research.